 Xinhui Li

-I used to be an engineer dreaming to connect brains and computers, now I am growing as a scientist attempting to solve fundamental questions in neuroscience and computer science.
-My current research interests include representation learning and multimodal neuroimaging analysis.
-To develop a comprehensive understanding of the brain, I am developing a deep multidataset subspace analysis framework including linear and nonlinear latent variable models (ICA/IVA/ISA) to learn linked and identifiable representations from multimodal neuroimaging datasets.
-Apart from my job, I am curious about biological and artificial intelligent algorithms and systems.
-I believe that understanding the principles of neural computation will help us to develop more flexible artificial intelligence algorithms and build more energy-efficient machines.
+I used to be an engineer dreaming to connect brains and computers, now I am growing as a scientist attempting to solve fundamental problems in neuroscience and computer science.
+My current research interests include representation learning, multimodal neuroimaging, AI for health and science.
+To gain a comprehensive understanding of the brain, I am developing a deep multidataset subspace analysis framework including linear and nonlinear latent variable models (ICA/IVA/ISA) to learn linked and identifiable representations from multimodal neuroimaging datasets.
+Apart from my job, I am curious about biological and artificial intelligence.
+I believe that understanding the principles of neural computation will help us to develop more flexible algorithms and build more energy-efficient machines.
+Please feel free to reach out if you want to discuss any research questions or collaboration opportunities.

 news